galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-A bit more than 5.
+Around 2.5.
 > > 2.
-No it is higher on the left which is expected as usually the promoter is accessible.
+No it is higher on the left which is expected as usually the promoter of active genes is accessible.
 > >
 > {: .solution}
 >